DeepStateLearning/Twitter/README.md

 5)Use multidimensional scaling to look at the distance metric in 2d 6)Use Ricci flow to further cluster the data (this is something we came up with based on some "pure math" considerations and we are playing with, just to see if it adds any value.)

-As we can see, this can distinguish groups of users quite well: In the first example there's a very clear distinction between pro-Trump and anti-Trump (these were selected by criteria gauranteeing they are politicized accounts. )
+As we can see, this can distinguish groups of users quite well: In the first example there's a very clear distinction between pro-Trump and anti-Trump (these were selected by criteria guaranteeing they are politicized accounts, so this isn't so surprising.)

 More about the examples

 In the first example, we start with a set of political accounts obtained from Steve Kramer:  https://data.world/drstevekramer/twitter-bot-detection-for-walkaway-campaign, we see the above process splits the space quite nicely.
-MOre details in the page "Example1.md".
+More details in the page "Example1.md".

 The following is the 2d picture which are colored by KMeans